jeceljr/digitalCPUzoo/drv16/README.md

 ### Datapath

+The main blocks of the datapath are the register bank, the ALU input adaptor, the ALU itself and the byte memory access adaptor.
+Two multiplexers allow the data written back to the destination register be the ALU result, dIn from memory or a boolean value indicating a signed Less Than result for a comparison.

+#### ALU

 ![ALU](alu.svg)

 Looking at all instructions, we need to be able to add and substract a pair of 16 bit number, do a bitwise *AND*, *OR* and *XOR* operations between them and also handle the odd shift to the right combining with a bit from the other operand.
 When subtracting we need to indicate the signed compatisons `A >= B` and `A != B`.

+#### ALU input adaptor

 ![ALU input adaptor](adapt.svg)